MareNostrum: MareNostrum 3

 The previous version, MareNostrum 3, consisted of 3,056 IBM iDataPlex DX360M4 compute nodes, for a total of 48,896 physical Intel Sandy Bridge cores running at 2.6 GHz, and 84 Xeon Phi 5110P in 42 nodes.
 MareNostrum 3 had 36 racks dedicated to calculations.
 In total, each rack had 1,344 cores and 2,688 GB of memory.
 Each IBM iDataPlex Compute rack was composed of 84 IBM iDataPlex dx360 M4 compute nodes and four Mellanox 36-port Managed FDR10 IB Switches. dx360 M4 compute nodes were grouped into a 2U Chassis, having two columns of 42 2U chassis.

 The computing nodes of MareNostrum 3 communicated primarily through a high bandwidth, low latency InfiniBand FDR10 network.
 The different nodes were interconnected via fibre optic cables and Mellanox 648-port FDR10 Infiniband Core Switches.
 In addition, there was a more traditional local area network consisting of Gigabit Ethernet adapters.

 MareNostrum 2

-These older version has been based on a 2,560 IBM BladeCenter JS21 nodes with PowerPC 970MP processors and with 20 TB system memory.
+This older version has been based on a 2,560 IBM BladeCenter JS21 nodes with PowerPC 970MP processors and with 20 TB system memory.